watir/watirbook/main/quick_start.md

 Save the file as `quick_start.rb`.
 If IRB is still running in your command line, press `ctrl+d` to return to normal command prompt, or open a new command prompt.
 (To exit from IRB to normal command line, instead of pressing `ctrl+d`, you can also type `quit` or `exit`.)
 You should remove clicking *Google.com* link if Firefox opens it automatically for you.

-To run the file, navigate in command prompt to the folder where you have saved it and run it with `ruby quick_start.rb`:
+To run the file, navigate in command prompt to the folder where you have saved it and run it:

     $ ruby quick_start.rb